advanced-rest-client/raml-to-api/client/README.md

 <script src="path/to/raml-to-api-client.js"></script>
 ```

-Basically thre library scans for the `<link>` tag in the head of the page with `rel` attribute
+The library scans for the `<link>` tag in the head of the page with `rel` attribute
 set to `alternate` and `type` set to `application/raml`:

 ```html
 <link href="/path/to/api.raml" rel="alternate" type="application/raml" title="api-name"/>
 ```
-In this way the website will tell the library that this website is using an API defined in the
+This way the website tells the library that it's using an API defined in the `${currentDomain}/path/to/api.raml` file.
-`${currentDomain}/path/to/api.raml` file.
 The API file doesn't need to be in the same domain.
-It also doesn't need to be owned by the website authort.
+It also doesn't need to be owned by the website author.
 It is just a source file of (any) API definition that will be registered in the browser.

 ## `navigator.requestApiProvider()`